Rjv-RY/MangaWatch/README.md

 ## Tech Stack

-Briefly the frontend is React and Vite with Tailwind, uses Axios and NodeJs of course.
+Briefly, the frontend is React and Vite with Tailwind, uses Axios and NPM of course.
 Lucide-React for the icons/svgs.
 On the backend is Spring Boot (The starter) with PostgreSQL running in a docker container.
 JSON Dependencies and flywaydb for migrations.

 ## Features